 The Texas A&M University System, with its 11 universities and eight state agencies, supports a robust research enterprise, including scores of U.S. Department of Defense and U.S. Department of Energy projects.

-The National Labs Office is expanding the network between academia and the national labs.
+The National Laboratories Office works to expand the network between academia and the national labs.
 Projects range from Texas A&M University and Los Alamos National Laboratory researchers collaborating to produce radioactive isotopes — which could improve future cancer treatments — to studying advanced reactor structural materials under extreme radiation conditions to improve the materials used for building reactor cores.

 Research Security

-The Texas A&M System understands the complexities and requirements of meeting federal requirements for securing sensitive research.
-The Research Security Office serves all system principal investigators and project collaborators to ensure full compliance to all applicable laws, regulations and requirements.
+The Texas A&M University System (TAMU System) understands the complexities of meeting federal requirements for securing sensitive research.
+The Research Security Office (RSO) serves all system principal investigators and project collaborators to ensure full compliance to all applicable laws, regulations and requirements.

-From safeguarding classified information through the National Industrial Security Program to securing controlled unclassified information, the Texas A&M System Research Security Office has demonstrated its ability to protect critical intellectual property through its effective operating model: management and oversight, compliance, IT operations and security operations.
+From safeguarding classified information through the National Industrial Security Program to securing controlled unclassified information, the TAMU System RSO has demonstrated its ability to protect critical intellectual property through its effective operating model: management and oversight, compliance, IT and security operations.

-The Texas A&M System is committed to upholding the highest ethical standards and conduct regarding export control laws and regulations.
-While complying with applicable export control laws, the Texas A&M System recognizes the necessity of maintaining an open research environment, while balancing mitigation procedures to protect the interests of the United States.
+TAMU System is committed to upholding the highest ethical standards and conduct regarding export control laws and regulations.
+By complying with applicable export control laws, the TAMU System recognizes the necessity of maintaining an open research environment, while balancing mitigation procedures to protect the interests of the United States.

-The Research Security Office enables principal investigators and their collaborators to maintain federal funding while decreasing the administrative and technical burden imposed by these requirements, and has deployed a Secure Computing Enclave for the Texas A&M System.
+The RSO enables principal investigators and their collaborators to maintain federal funding while decreasing the administrative and technical burden imposed by these requirements and has deployed a Secure Computing Enclave for the TAMU System.

-The Research Security Office is fully capable of managing all aspects of the security clearance process and classified research.
-The A&M System has participated in the National Industrial Security Program since 1974 and is a cleared defense contractor.
+The RSO is fully capable of managing all aspects of the security clearance process and classified research.
+System has participated in the National Industrial Security Program since 1974 and is a cleared defense contractor.

-For more information, contact the Research Security Office.
+For more information, please contact the Research Security Office.

 National Nuclear Security Administration Stewardship Science Academic Alliances